SUNSHINE COAST CHURCHES REFEREE’S ASSOCIATION INC.

 Return the ball/s to their respective team managers (don’t forget to ask each coach/manager for their best and fairest player), write them down in your notebook.

-Record the goal scorers
+- Note the goal scorers

 Record Caution and Dismissals (yellow/red cards)

 Record fair play points etc.

 In the remarks section note done any issues relating to the field/injuries/behavior etc. If the number of a player is not on the team sheet, approach an official and request clarification.